hdl/awesome/README.md

   -->
 </p>

-**This repository is in a very early planning phase, and it was uploaded in order to gather feedback from the community.
-This branch should be expected to be force-pushed without prior notice.
-We encourage users/contributors/collegues to open issues to bring up the matters for discussion before contributing modifications.**

 # Awesome resources for Hardware Description

 A curated list of awesome tools, frameworks, IP cores, libraries, and more!